 Loans may be spread between the residential, commercial, rural and mixed-use sectors, and in no set proportions.
 Generally, loans are predominantly within the residential and commercial sectors.
-The intent is not to impose sector allocation rules until the Trust reaches \$30 million.
+The board has considered a sector allocation policy and after careful review have decided not to impose any sector allocation rules.